 Check out this beautiful New Jersey timber frame home!
-Coming in at 2,868 square feet, this craftsman design is a nice size and layout for a growing family.
+This craftsman design features 2,868 square feet, and is a nice size and layout for a growing family.

 The clients constructed the home using the hybrid technique, utilizing both conventional and timber frame construction.
-Timber frame construction is featured in the center core of the home – the great room, dining room, and kitchen – while the remainder of the house is conventionally framed.
+Timber frame construction is featured in the center core of the home – the great room, dining room, and kitchen.
+The rest of the house is conventionally framed.
 The home exterior includes some timber accents for added charm.

 Big shout out to Quarry View Building Group for sharing these awesome photos!